Systemcluster/Elsa/README.md

 # Elsa

-C++14 interface to Lua 5.1+ and LuaJIT 2.0+.
+C++17 header-only interface to Lua 5.1+ and LuaJIT 2.0+.

 Work in progress.
+Not yet ready for general use!

 ## Usage

-Install the files within `include` and include `elsa.hpp` in your project. `lua.hpp` must exist in your include path and your project must link against a compatible lua library (Lua 5.1+, LuaJIT 2.0+ or similar).
+Install the files within `include` and include `elsa.hpp`. `lua.hpp` must exist in your include path and your project must link against a compatible lua library (Lua 5.1+, LuaJIT 2.0+ or similar).

-### Building

-Elsa is a header-only library, so no building is required.
+---

-To build the tests, run `cmake` or include `test/test.cpp` in your own project.
+To build the tests, run `cmake` or manually compile `test/test.cpp`.
 In order to build the tests with `cmake`, execute the following command:

 mkdir -p build && cd build && cmake .. && make

 The tests can then be run by executing `./elsa_test`.